EdgeFirstAI/documentation/docs/studio/dataio.md

 The argument name are as follows:

-- code: access code as above
+- code: access code as above.
 - sequence_uuid:  User supplied sequence ID - if sequence with this sequence_uuid does not exist, a new sequence is generated in database with the following parameters.
 NOTE: omit sequence_uuid to upload separate images.
 The images will be tied into sequence only if sequence_uuid is provided.
-sequence_name: the name to create sequence if the sequence does not exist
+- sequence_name: the name to create the sequence if the sequence does not exist.
-- description: sequence description - optional
+- description: sequence description - optional.
-- sequence_height: sequence image height - optional - only used if uploading sequence
+- sequence_height: sequence image height - optional - only used if uploading a sequence.
-- sequence_width: sequence image width- optional - only used if uploading sequence
+- sequence_width: sequence image width - optional - only used if uploading a sequence.
-- image_height: image height - optional - only used if uploading non-sequence
+- image_height: image height - optional - only used if uploading a non-sequence.
-- image_width: image width - optional - only used if uploading non-sequence
+- image_width: image width - optional - only used if uploading a non-sequence.
-- date: time string in ISO format
+- date: time string in ISO format.
-- source: device name in string
+- source: device name in string.
-- longitude: float64 - optional, will use longitude value from gps topic if not explicitly provided
+- longitude: float64 - optional, it will use the longitude value from the GPS topic if not explicitly provided.
-- latitude: float64 - optional, will use latitude value from gps topic if not explicitly provided
+- latitude: float64 - optional, it will use the latitude value from the GPS topic if not explicitly provided.
-- metadata: image EXIF in json format
+- metadata: image EXIF in JSON format.
-- uuid: user supplied sample uuid for this image - all annotation are tied to image using this uuid
+- uuid: user supplied sample uuid for this image - all annotation are tied to image using this uuid.
-- image: image key derived from Create Sequence
+- image: image key derived from "Create Sequence".
-- frame_no: order of frames, starting from 1
+- frame_no: order of frames, starting from 1.
-- pcd: pcd annotation filename
+- pcd: pcd annotation filename.
-- gps: paramers in json format
+- gps: parameters in JSON format.
-- imu: paramers in json format
+- imu: parameters in JSON format.
-- polygon: segmentation mask as polygon in json format
+- polygon: segmentation mask as polygon in JSON format.

 Example:

 ```
 [{"label_index": 1,"label_name": "obj","polgyon": [[0.1, 0.2],[0.3, 0.4]...]}]
 ```
-- box: parameters in json format
+- box: parameters in JSON format.

 Example:

 ```
 [{"x": 0.1257633,"y": 0.41944844,"dx": 0.5000347,"dy": 0.50003463,"label_index": 1,"label_name":"obj"}]
 ```
-- 3dbox:paramers in json format
+- 3dbox: parameters in JSON format.

 Example:

 ```
 [{"x": 1.1257633,"y": 0.41944844,"z": -0.109848246,"dx": 0.5000347,"dy": 0.50003463,"dz": 0.5990741,"label_index": 1,"label_name":"obj"}]
 ```
-- radar: radar binary filename
+- radar: radar binary filename.
-- depthmap: depth data filename
+- depthmap: depth data filename.
-- cube: filename
+- cube: filename.
-- scales: filename
+- scales: filename.

 This will return an array of s3 keys and pre-signed url as follows:

 ```